mhgamboa/notes/Frontend/nextjs.md

 ### CSS-in-JS styling

-Honestly, this section goes beyond the scope of these notes/what I want to study.
+Honestly, this section goes beyond the scope of these notes and what I want to study.

 Just know that there are packages called `styled-components` and `styled-jsx` that you can use to style your app.

 ## Miscellaneous